Injured BIW rigger released from hospital

 The Bailey family declined to comment Friday.

 Local S6, BIW’s largest union, raised nearly $60,000 through two fundraisers to help pay for Bailey’s medical bills.
-A Go Fund Me online fundraiser, had raised more than $26,000 as of Friday afternoon, shattering its initial $20,000 goal.
+A Go Fund Me online fundraiser had raised nearly $27,000 as of Sunday afternoon, shattering its initial $20,000 goal.

 The union collected another $33,385 from workers at the shipyard gates during shift changes Thursday and Friday, according to a Local S6 Facebook post.